Extract Text from PDF using PHP

 Introduction

-Whilst all the above services can be accessed with plain old HTTP requests, this tutorial uses our open source PHP IDRCloudClient which provides a simple PHP wrapper around the REST API.
+Whilst the above service can be accessed with plain old HTTP requests, this tutorial uses our open source PHP IDRCloudClient which provides a simple PHP wrapper around the REST API.

 Prerequisites